 - Smaller, faster unit tests and clearer contracts.

-Teams reported measurable drops in defect rates after moving to interface-first patterns in targeted modules.2
+Teams reported measurable drops in defect rates and faster test cycles after moving to interface-first patterns in targeted modules.3

 Runtime Dispatch Mechanics

-When you call a method on a base type, the runtime selects the concrete implementation.
-This lets you add or swap implementations without changing callers — a core benefit of polymorphism.
+Calling a method on a base type lets the runtime pick the concrete implementation.
+This makes it easy to add or swap implementations without changing callers — a core benefit of polymorphism.

 Blending a shallow inheritance hierarchy for sensible defaults with interfaces for extension points often yields stable, flexible code that keeps maintenance costs low.